mike-zenith/rsapi/README.md

 ```

-### How to / FAQ
+## How to / FAQ

-- What am i supposed to do with this?
+### What am i supposed to do with this?

 This is a private repo, only open for a short period of time, if you have really asked this question, you should leave.

-- I want to create a...
+### I want to create a...

 One should not create anything without TESTS!
 That does not mean that you have to develop in TDD/BDD/whateverDD, that means
-you should at least positively test your code!
+you should at least test your code in an optimistic / positive way!

 Create a js file into test/ and name it properly.
 ```